-Montalbano organizes public events where she is open to offering CBD food and drinks to anyone who wants to try them.
-Together with her partner chef Kyle Julius, Montelbano boosted their recipes with other beneficial ingredients, for example, burdock, ginseng, shiitake mushrooms, and more.
+Montalbano organizes public events where she is open to offering CBD edibles and drinks to anyone who wants to try them.
+Together with her partner chef Kyle Julius, Montalbano boosted their recipes with other beneficial ingredients, for example, burdock, ginseng, shiitake mushrooms, and more.

 According to Montelbano, many other chefs are curious about CBD.
 She has personally talked to other chefs about CBD-infused cocktails.
 In the future, Montelbano is going to use her experience with CBD food and drinks to teach others.

-2018 Farm Bill made hemp legal, and CBD industry is booming.
-Six hundred fifty chefs who took part in a poll by the National Restaurant Association reported that CBD food and beverages were the two most significant trends of 2019.
+2018 Farm Bill made hemp legal, and the CBD industry is booming.
+Six hundred fifty chefs who took part in a poll by the National Restaurant Association reported that CBD beverages were the two most significant trends of 2019.